sqall01/alertR/managerClientConsole/README.md

 # AlertR Manager Client Console

-This client is a manager client for the alert system.
-It shows the current state of all sensors, the sensor and alert clients and if the active system profile.
+This client is a manager client for the AlertR system.
+It shows the current state of all sensors, the connected clients and if the currently active system profile.

 ## How to use it?